rubixchain/learn/docs/developer-guides/smart-contracts/examples.md

 ### 3. Generate the Smart Contract

-Open Swagger at: `http://localhost:<port at which node is running>/swagger/index.html`
+Open Swagger at: `http://localhost:<port at which rubix node is running>/swagger/index.html`

 From the deployer node, we will generate the contract using `/api/genarate-smart-contract` .
 It has 4 params:
     - `did` : Provide the Deployer DID